grease-xmr/grease/docs/src/20_circuits.typ

 4. recognizing that the dispute‑response window has expired, ruling in favor of the plaintiff and proceeding with the unlock process.

 The KES will start the unlock process for the wronged peer against the violating peer:
-+ the KES will close the dispute and update the public state with the violating peer’s saved root‑secret share $sigma_2$, encrypted to the wronged peer.
++ the KES will close the dispute and update the public state with the violating peer’s saved root‑secret $witness_0$, encrypted to the wronged peer.

 The wronged peer will monitor the KES public state for the dispute closure.
 If the wronged peer detects the unlock process, the wronged peer will:
 + reconstruct the violating peer's root secret,